AlecAivazis/syllabus/docs/conventions.md

     - just a short description
 - Remainder is paragraphs.
 - Models
-    - All external relationships must be included under "related fields". eg:
+    - All external relationships must be described in docstring under "related fields":
         ```text
         related fields: